Goodbye

 At what point would you say Catalan music is at?
 Is there a succession?

 — On a creative level, yes, and more than enough.
 There are many proposals and the public can choose.
-The doubt is whether there will be a continuation in programming: if institutions and city councils will continue to bet on it.
+The doubt is whether there will be a successor in programming: whether institutions and city councils will continue to bet on it.
 Depending on who governs, there may be problems.

-What would you tell to bands that are starting and have doubts about singing in Spanish?
+What would you tell groups that are starting out and have doubts about singing in Spanish?

 — Above all, it must be born out of absolute normality.
-In our case, it would have been impossible to do it in Spanish, because we communicate in Catalan.
+In our case, it would have been impossible to do it in Castilian, because we communicate in Catalan.
 The important thing is to have a good time and also to work to make it possible, of course.
-In fact, we didn't even think about it because it all happened so naturally, we hadn't even planned to write lyrics, just to play as we had always done as a brass band.
-That has also made it more beautiful, because everything together has been like a gift and now, the fact of letting it go doesn't hurt so much, as if it's something you've always wanted.
+In fact, we didn't even think about it because it all came about like this, we hadn't even planned to write lyrics, just to play like we had always done as a brass band.
+This has also made it more beautiful, because it all together has been like a gift and now, the fact of leaving it doesn't hurt so much, as if it's something you've always wanted.

 stats